The Neighborhood (TV series)

-The Neighborhood is an American television sitcom created by Jim Reynolds that premiered on CBS on October 1, 2018.
+The Neighborhood is an American television sitcom created by Jim Reynolds that aired on CBS from October 1, 2018 to May 11, 2026.
 The series follows a white Midwestern family as they adjust to moving into a predominantly black neighborhood in Pasadena, California.
 It stars Cedric the Entertainer, Max Greenfield, Tichina Arnold, Beth Behrs, Sheaun McKinney, Marcel Spears and Hank Greenspan.
-In April 2024, the series was renewed for a seventh season; which premiered on October 21, 2024.
-In March 2025, the series was renewed for an eighth and final season which premiered on October 13, 2025.

 Premise

-The Neighborhood follows Dave Johnson, the "nicest guy in the Midwest," who moves his white family into a predominantly black neighborhood in suburban Los Angeles, where not everyone appreciates his extreme neighborliness.
+The Neighborhood follows Dave Johnson, the "nicest guy in the Midwest", who moves his white family into a predominantly black neighborhood in suburban Los Angeles, where not everyone appreciates his extreme neighborliness.
 That includes their new next-door neighbor Calvin Butler.